ajolma/SpatialPlanner/design/README.md

 polygon, add/delete attached tags), delete area

 All: search in tags, bring areas into map with a selected tag.
-The selection can be fine tuned with excluding some tags (if that tag appears in the area in addition to the selecting tag, that area is not included), and including or excluding selected users.
-Selecting a tag shows users who have created data with that tag and also tags that have been used together with that tag.
-Need to study if the selection must be in two steps: 1) create a search (tag, -tags, +users/-users)
+The selection can be fine tuned with requiring another tag or tags to appear in the area in addition to the selecting tag, and requiring that the area is created by a selected user.
+Need to study if the selection must be in two steps: 1) create a search (tag, +tags, +user)
 2) add the matching areas to map with selected color.

 Additional features.